docpad-archive/documentation/01-start/04-begin.html.md

 </html>
 ```

-Once you've saved it, if you open up [http://localhost:9778](http://localhost:9778)  (or refresh if you already had it open) then you'll notice that DocPad has already regenerated your website and you'll see the the page we created above rendered inside the browser.
+Once you've saved it, open [http://localhost:9778](http://localhost:9778) (or refresh, if you had it open already).
+You'll notice DocPad has already regenerated your website, and the page you created above is rendered in the browser.
 Fantastic!

 ## Adding the About Page and a Layout

-Now that's done, we'll want to add our "About Me" page so people browsing our website can know who we are!
-To do this, lets create a new document at `src/documents/about.html` and give it the content:
+Now, you'll want to add an “About Me” page so readers can know who you are!

+To do this, create `src/documents/about.html` and give it the content:

 ``` erb
 <html>